biojava/biojava.github.io/_wikis/Get_source.md

 D) from that moment on all future Biojava development will happen via svn, CVS will remain frozen.

-Detailed instructions for how to check out and commit code to svn will be announced closer to the migration date.

 Progress Status
 ---------------